-- Contract of sale of goods: It is a contract whereby the seller transfers or agrees to transfer the property in goods to the buyer for a price. - Actionable claims: It refers to claims which can be enforced by a legal action or a suit, e.g., a book debt (i.e., a debt evidenced by an entry by the creditor in his Account Book). - Warranty: It is a stipulation collateral to the main purpose of the contract, the breach of which gives the aggrieved party a right to sue for damages only, and not to avoid the contract itself. - Caveat emptor: It means the duty of the buyer to be careful while purchasing goods of his requirement and, in the absence of any enquiry from the buyer, the seller is not bound to disclose every defect in goods of which he may be cognisant. - Estoppel: It means a person who by his conduct or words leads another to believe that certain state of affairs existed, would be estopped from denying later on that such a state of affairs did not exist.
+- Contract of sale of goods: A contract whereby the seller transfers or agrees to transfer the property in goods to the buyer for a price. - Actionable claims: Claims which can be enforced by a legal action or a suit, e.g., a book debt (i.e., a debt evidenced by an entry by the creditor in his Account Book). - Warranty: A stipulation collateral to the main purpose of the contract, the breach of which gives the aggrieved party a right to sue for damages only, and not to avoid the contract itself. - Caveat emptor: The duty of the buyer to be careful while purchasing goods of his requirement and, in the absence of any enquiry from the buyer, the seller is not bound to disclose every defect in goods of which he may be cognisant. - Estoppel: A person who by his conduct or words leads another to believe that certain state of affairs existed, would be estopped from denying later on that such a state of affairs did not exist.

 - 1. Write a short note on the Sale of Goods Act, 1930 and its relevance. - 2.
-Write a brief note on the distinction between 'Sale' and 'Agreement to Sell'.
+Write a brief note on the distinction between 'Sale' and 'Agreement to Sell'. - 3.
+Write in short about the doctrine of caveat emptor. - 4.
+Write in brief about transfer of property in unascertained and future goods.

-- 3. Write in short about the doctrine of caveat emptor. - 4.
-Write in brief about transfer of property in unascertained and future goods. - 5.
-Write a brief note on rights of unpaid seller against the goods. - 6.
+- 5. Write a brief note on rights of unpaid seller against the goods. - 6.
 Write a short note on rules relating to an auction sale.